Skip to content

 Start analysis by reviewing verification sessions processed by Mosaic.
 Here you'll see the total number of verifications, and specifically the number of failed verifications (denied and challenged).
 This dashboard provides details on the number of user verifications your apps handled within a given time frame and verification results.

-In the list, you can see all verifications, with status, session ID, user name and document type (if known), application name, and the date for each verification.
-Filter verifications by status, date, etc. You can also export the verifications to your external analytics systems for further persistancy and offline analytics.
+In the list, you can see all verifications, with status, session ID, user name and document type (if known), application name, label (if assigned), and the date for each verification.
+Filter verifications by status, label, date, etc. You can also export the verifications to your external analytics systems for further persistency and offline analytics.

 Before diving into verification reports, you first have to understand the verification statuses available in the Admin Portal: